 Tailor access to the workspace, as required, by selecting individual users or user groups from the dropdown and giving them Viewer, Editor or Full Control permissions.

 If the user is not available from the dropdown, you are able to invite them to the workspace by typing in their email address and then clicking Add.
 The new user will then receive an email inviting them to create an account on SquaredUp.
-Once the account has been created, they will gain access to the tenant.
+Once the account has been created, they will gain access to the organization.

 At least one user or group must be given Full Control.